Caxton Press (New Zealand): 1950 onwards

 In 1951 the press moved again to a new building in Victoria Street, Christchurch, and Glover was dismissed from the press due to problems caused by his alcoholism.
 Thereafter the press published more commercial and less literary work, although did continue publishing works by Brasch, Sargeson, Ruth Dallas and others.
 In 1962 the anthology Landfall Country: Work from Landfall 1947–1961 was published, which was the longest work ever published by Caxton.

 In 1978 the press was sold to Bascands, another Christchurch-based printing company.
 During the 1980s it published the Caxton Press New Poets series, edited by Michael Harlow.
-A anthology of New Zealand poetry, edited by Mark Williams, was published in 1987 to mark fifty years since the founding of the press.
+An anthology of New Zealand poetry, edited by Mark Williams, was published in 1987 to mark fifty years since the founding of the press.

 In March 2015, the press moved out of the central city of Christchurch and into the suburb of Wigram, following damage to their central city premises in the 2011 Christchurch earthquake.